fjwright/Run-REDUCE/README.md

   orthogonal Polynomials.
 The function names link to the online NIST Digital Library of Mathematical Functions.
 * Add a switch to load SPECFN to the Limit template.
+* Do not check for missing input when saving template output using the Edit button.